scottt/scottt-bin/README.md

 ===

 * pyindent -- a copy of cpython/Tools/scripts/reindent.py
-* pytraceback-to-grep -- convert Python traceback back to file:line format
+* pytraceback-to-grep -- convert Python traceback to a file:line format similar to grep

 Command Line / Shell Scripting
 ===